sfsno/Python-for-Data-Analysis/README.md

 The objective of this project is to predict whether or not an individual will use a drug based on their personality characteristics.

-## After machine learning we can conclude that:
+## After modeling we can conclude that:
 We can create models that are effective in predicting whether a person is a consumer or not.
-On the other hand, we also notice that some models are better than others, and give better results, depending on the drug.
+On the other hand, we also notice that some models are better than others and give better results depending on the drug.
+We observed that Logistic regression is indeed a better model than Random Forest and KNN, because it has a higher AUC score for our dataset.
+On the other hand, between Random Forest and KNN, we cannot choose the car that depends on drugs.

+It should also be noted that each of its models have their own strengths and weaknesses and are adapted to different types of data and prediction tasks.
+For example, logistic regression is a simple and quick model that works well when the relationship between features and the target variable is approximately linear.
+On the other hand, Random Forest is a more complex model that can capture nonlinear relationships and interactions between entities, but it is more complex.